 Pixel 4 review: Price and availability

 The Pixel 4 starts at $799 for a 64GB model, and you can get a model with double that storage for $899.
-However, in the months following the phone's release, it's been heavily discounted on more than a few occasions; right now, the Google Store is offering a promotion that cuts $300 off the price of the phone, for a very enticing starting price of $499.
+However, in the months following the phone's release, it's been heavily discounted on more than a few occasions.
+And the prices only stand to slide the closer we get to the Pixel 5's release this fall.

 For the first time, Google is offering its phone through all major carriers in the U.S. — Verizon, T-Mobile, AT&T and Sprint — as well as some discount and regional providers, like Visible, U.S. Cellular and, of course, Google Fi.